Skip to content

 Start by considering these different types of competitors:

-• Direct competitors - Brands fighting for the same consumer dollars with similar products
+• Direct competitors: Brands fighting for the same consumer dollars with similar products

-• Indirect competitors - Brands solving the same consumer need with different approaches
+• Indirect competitors: Brands solving the same consumer need with different approaches

-• Aspirational competitors - Category leaders you aim to emulate or surpass
+• Aspirational competitors: Category leaders you aim to emulate or surpass

-• Emerging disruptors - New entrants changing consumer expectations
+• Emerging disruptors: New entrants changing consumer expectations

 For most analyses, aim for a competitive set of 3-5 brands that represent a mix of direct threats and aspirational benchmarks.
-This balanced approach provides both tactical insights and strategic direction.

 Key metrics and KPIs to include in your benchmark analysis